Tutorial: Create a Cross-Premises Virtual Network for Site-to-Site Connectivity

 - NAME: For the example in this tutorial, type YourCorpHQ.

-- VPN DEVICE IP ADDRESS: Enter the public IP address of your VPN device.
+- VPN DEVICE IP ADDRESS: For the example in this tutorial, type 18.104.22.168.
+Otherwise, enter the public IP address of your VPN device.
 If you don't have this information, you'll need to obtain it before moving forward with the next steps in the wizard.
 Note that your VPN device cannot be behind a NAT.
 For more information about VPN devices, see About VPN Devices for Virtual Network.

 - ADDRESS SPACE: For the example in this tutorial, type 10.1.0.0/16.

 - Add address space: This tutorial does not require additional address space.

 On the Virtual Network Address Spaces page, enter the information below, and then click the checkmark on the lower right to configure your network.